 La Suisse Normande

-- Suisse Normande Route: 40 mile round trip to discover the area
+- Suisse Normande Route: enjoy a 40-mile round trip by road to discover the area.

-- Château de la Motte: this magnificent building, listed as a historic monument, was built between 1598 and 1614, and as such it is an example of early French classical architecture.
-The gardens are also well worth seeing, as is the fine Romanesque church in nearby Acqueville.
+- Château de la Motte: this magnificent listed building was constructed between 1598 and 1614, and is a good example of early French classical architecture.
+The castle’s gardens are well worth seeing, as is the fine Romanesque church in nearby Acqueville.

-- Saint-Omer (website in French): as well as its Romanesque church, refurbished between the 18th and 19th centuries, Saint-Omer is known for the remains of the Abbey of the Val, a former establishment of the canons of Saint Augustine's order.
-The site of Saint-Clair's Chapel offers a fine view over the plains of Falaise and Caen to the sea, the estuary of the Seine and the hills of the Pays d'Auge.
+- Saint-Omer (website in French): as well as its Romanesque church, refurbished between the 18th and 19th centuries, Saint-Omer is known for the remains of the Abbaye du Val, a former Augustinian establishment.
+As to the site of Saint-Clair's Chapel, it offers fine views over the plains of Falaise and Caen towards the sea, the Seine estuary and the hills of the Pays d'Auge.

-- Tranchée du Hom: the rock was cut here in 1883 to allow a road to be built between Thury-Harcourt and Aunay-sur-Odon.
+- Tranchée du Hom: the rocks were cut through here in 1883 to allow a road to be built between Thury-Harcourt and Aunay-sur-Odon.